brev/numenta-web/packages/numenta.com/pages/careers-and-team/careers/marketing-associate.md

 * Cover letter describing their interest in Numenta
 * Resume
 * At least two writing samples
-* Please email resume and cover letter to resume-marketing@numenta.com.
+* Please email resume, cover letter, and writing samples to resume-marketing@numenta.com.
 Numenta is an equal opportunity employer supporting workforce diversity.